Revolt of Lyon against the National Convention: Chalier's fall

 The National Convention sent Robert Lindet to negotiate with the leaders in Lyon, but he found the local representatives in the Arsenal Building in an uncompromising mood: intransigence was stiffened by the presence at Lyon of Jean Bonaventure Birotteau, one of the girondist deputies whom the government had so recently expelled from their own National Convention.
 On 30 June 1793, 207 delegates representing nearby cantons, the department and the urban districts appointed a "Popular Republican Commission for the Public Safety of Rhône-et-Loire", which published an "Address from the authorities duly constituted at Lyon to the armies, the citizens and all the departments in the republic".
 The National Convention, its orders having been ignored by the leaders in Lyon, now promulgated a series of decrees on 12 and 14 July 1793.
 They declared Birotteau an outlaw, dismissed the Lyon leaders, confiscating their assets; and they ordered the Revolutionary Army of the Alps to re-establish in Lyon the Laws of the Republic.

 It was in this context of exacerbated conflict that Chalier found himself condemned to death on 16 July 1793.
 He was guillotined the next day, followed on 31 July 1793 by Ryard, the man who had commanded the commune troops on 31 May 1793.
-A partisan of Chatelier's called Higgins killed himself in prison, and another of the local montagnard leaders was cut down in the street.
+A partisan of Chalier's called Higgins killed himself in prison, and another of the local montagnard leaders was cut down in the street.
 At the same time within the city leadership moderate republicans were being progressively replaced by royalists.